Blankbottle, Familiemoord, Piekenierskloof, South Africa, 2025

 Producer Profile

-Founded in the early 2000s, the name stems from Walser’s early trade in unlabelled bottles and reflects his core philosophy: wine should be judged solely on what is in the glass, not what is written on the label.
+His rejection of convention in favour of curiosity, instinct and storytelling sets him and his wines apart.
+Founded in 2004, the tale of Blankbottle began when a lady came to Pieter asking for anything but Shiraz.
+‘I don’t drink Shiraz’ were her exact words.
+He poured her a glass of wine.
+She loved it and bought 3 cases.
+It was a straight Shiraz.
+That was the moment he realised that people really do judge a book by its cover.
+By removing the cultivar from the bottle, you also remove preconceived ideas.
 Each release is treated as an individual narrative, with no grape varieties listed and no fixed stylistic boundaries.
-Walser owns no vineyards, instead working as a modern-day négociant, sourcing fruit from exceptional sites across the Western Cape, often in extremely small parcels.
+Pieter owns no vineyards but seeks out top quality fruit from exceptional sites across the Western Cape, often tiny parcels that slip beneath the radar.
 The result is an ever-evolving portfolio of distinctive, site-driven wines, many of which are made only once and never repeated.
-Each label is handcrafted by owner-winemaker Pieter Walser, using a variety of techniques such as woodcuts, lino, pencil drawings, stencils etc. Having no indication of varietals on the label - leaving it BLANK - removing all preconceptions as to what lies beyond.
+Each label is handcrafted by Pieter, using a variety of techniques such as woodcuts, lino, pencil drawings, stencils etc. Having no indication of varietals on the label - leaving it BLANK - removing all preconceptions as to what lies beyond.

 Viticulture